ThorntonLab/annotation_methods/Augustus/README.md

 <li>path to folder containing split up reference genome</li>
 </ol>

 We split up our reference genomes into the major arms + 1 FASTA file for "the rest".
 The file names are chrom\*.fasta and therest.fasta.
 This lets the blatting be a little faster and allows me to user OGE/SGE to use multiple cores for annotation.
+The code for splitting is in the src subdir.
+Any chromo greater than 1Mb gets its one file.
+The rest are "therest.fasta".

 This would all work fine, albeit slowly, on a single core.